Padel stance for tennis players: open, closed, and why it's different

 Three stance mistakes tennis players make in padel

 First: closing the stance for every shot.
-If you're playing every ball side-on, you're leaving recovery lanes open and arriving late.
-Open stance is faster to hit from and faster to recover from in most padel situations.
+If you're side-on for every forehand, you're leaving lateral recovery lanes open and arriving late to the next shot.
+Open stance is faster to hit from and faster to recover from for the majority of padel situations — particularly at the net and mid-court.
 Second: not splitting before opponent contact when the ball is coming off the back wall.
-The wall redirect compresses your reaction window — you need to have completed your split by the time the ball leaves the opponent's racket.
+The wall redirect compresses your reaction window — complete your split by the time the ball leaves the opponent's racket, not after you see the direction.
 Third: standing too tall.
-Tennis players sometimes play with knees straighter than padel demands.
-Padel requires a deeper, sustained knee bend — your base needs to be lower than it feels natural coming from tennis.
+Padel requires a genuine, sustained knee bend throughout the point — not just at the moment of the shot.
+Tennis players who straighten between shots are effectively resetting their stance delay on every exchange, which costs them position in fast net exchanges and wall-rebound situations.

 Drills to retrain your stance

-Drill 1 — Shadow footwork: without a ball, practice moving to a cone and resetting to your athletic-ready position.
-Focus on landing open with knees bent.
-Drill 2 — Wall feed reaction: have a partner feed balls into the back glass.
-Your job is to split before contact, read the wall angle, and return to position after each shot.
-Drill 3 — Closed-to-open conversion: hit a few balls closed-stance deliberately, then consciously open up your hip and chest on the next few.
+Drill 1 — Shadow footwork: without a ball, move from the centre to a cone and reset to your athletic-ready position with knees bent and chest open.
+Repeat 20 times per side.
+Drill 2 — Wall feed reaction: partner feeds balls softly into your back glass.
+Your job: let the ball pass, position sideways to the glass, strike as it rebounds.
+Focus on positioning, not pace.
+Drill 3 — Closed-to-open conversion: play five balls deliberately side-on, then consciously open your hip and chest after contact on the next five.
 Trains you to feel the difference and choose intentionally.
-Drill 4 — Split-step clock: on every rally, count your splits.
-You should split at every opponent contact — if you're missing any, you're standing too still.
-Drill 5 — Knee bend hold: at the end of each point, hold your knee bend position for two seconds before standing.
-Builds the habit of staying lower throughout a rally.
+Drill 4 — Split-step clock: in every rally, count your splits out loud.
+You should split at every opponent contact.
+Missing any means you're standing too still.
+Drill 5 — Knee bend hold: at the end of each point, hold your knee bend for two seconds before standing.
+This one drill alone breaks the straightening habit within two weeks of consistent practice.

 Key takeaways

-- Padel's smaller court and back walls make closed stances costly — open is faster to recover from
+- Padel's smaller court and back walls make closed stances costly — open (30–45° to net) is the correct default.

-- Closed stance appears in specific padel situations (hard back-wall forehands) but is not the baseline
+- Closed stance appears in padel for specific situations (hard low back-wall forehands) but is never the default.

 Questions